-I use an iPhone 11 Pro in Space Gray.
+I use an iPhone 14 Pro.
 I’ve owned pretty much all the iPhones, starting with the original back in 2007.
 I’ve felt the need to upgrade less and less as time goes on: maybe the differences are becoming less noticeable or maybe I’m just getting older.
 I love it and wish I didn’t glance at it so much.

 Some of the apps I use on a regular basis.

 Back when I had more free time I loved to shoot with a real camera.
 You know, setting up flashes, changing lenses, and so on.
 I upgraded a few times but I currently have a Canon T2i with a bunch of lenses.

 But nowadays most of my photos are taken with an iPhone.

 I grew up posting to Flickr for the world to see, but now most photos are private and stored in Apple and Google Photos.